x7c1/Slate/README.md

 ##Usage

-Make an `sample` directory for example.
+Make a `sample` directory for example.

 ```
 mkdir sample